All You Need to Know About Moti Masjid, Lahore

 The Moti Masjid in Lahore Fort was built by the Mughal emperor Jahangir.
 The Moti Masjid is located within the Agra Fort, a UNESCO World Heritage Site that was built by Mughal Emperor Shah Jahan.

-What is the history of Pearl Mosque?
+What is the history of Moti Masjid?

 The Moti Masjid ( lit.
 ‘Pearl mosque’) is a 17th-century mosque inside the Red Fort complex in Delhi, India.
 It was built by Mughal emperor Aurangzeb, damaged during the Siege of Delhi, and subsequently restored by the British.
 Named for its white marble, the mosque features ornate floral carvings.